artnoage/AIMO2_initial/benchmarks/README.md

 - `tutor_benchmark.py` → `grpo.tutor_grpo.py` (error identification and correction)
 - `architect_benchmark.py` → `grpo.dynamic_qwen0.py` (architectural planning component)
 - `step_benchmark.py` → Used for analysis across all training types
+- `dual_proof_benchmark.py` → Can inform training for generating consistent proofs and code.
+- `reflective_benchmark.py` and `reflective_majority_benchmark.py` → Can inform training for improving self-assessment capabilities.
+- `test_driven_programmer_benchmark.py` → Can inform training for generating integrated tests and implementations.

 The benchmarks generate detailed performance metrics that can be used to:
 - Identify specific weaknesses in model capabilities